IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/VMwareTemplateOnboarding.md

 **NOTES:** Only templates onboarded by the IBM Technology Zone Support Team is accepted as a Production Templates.

-Production Templates are admin owned VMs for environments defined within an enabled collection and stored in folder named **Templates** or **Templates-user**
+Production Templates are admin owned VMs for environments defined within an enabled collection and stored in folder named **templates** or **templates-user**

 For any questions, contact ITZ support - techzone.help@ibm.com